Kelvinsb52/Kelvinsb52/README.md

 * ❤️ I love to learn first and foremost with the goal to help build great things that will benefit people's life
 * 🔭 I’m currently working on Rowley, an app that helps me take notes and learn better and effectively
 * 🌱 I’m currently learning web development using the MERN stack
-* 🎓 Bachelors of Science in Computer Science in progress...
+* 🎓 Bachelors of Science in Computer Science and Math in progress...

 <!-- ![GitHub Streak](https://streak-stats.demolab.com?user=ForrestKnight&theme=gruvbox&border_radius=4.5) -->